International Business Machines Stock Analysis (NYSE:IBM)

-- International Business Machines's average operating margin of 14.4% was exceptional.
+- International Business Machines had a healthy average operating margin of 14.3% over the last 4 quarters.

 IBM stock history shows a constant bullish trend in the last decade which finally ended with last quarter results.
 IBM analysis reveals a huge change in the way technology is used by IBM’s clients.
 More and more firms are shifting towards cloud computing and are looking for cost saving in their IT budget.
 This increasing commoditization of IT services will impact IBM the most as it contributes to a majority of its revenues.
 The firm still has a huge pool of resources to bank on.
 IBM assets are in excess of $120 billion and IBM company analysis shows that the firm still produces a huge pile of free cash flow.